Kia EV3: GT-Line

+EV3 GT

+The EV3 GT was released on 9 January 2026; it is a high-performance version of the EV3.

 Safety

 The EV3 has Advanced Driving Assistance Systems (ADAS) safety package combined with Electric Dynamic Torque Vectoring Control (eDTVC) feature, Digital Key 2.0 which allows consumers to use the smartphone instead of a physical keyfob, Remote Smart Parking Assist, and the first Kia model to debut their i-Pedal 3.0 regenerative braking feature.